Crono1124/BattleTactics/README.md

 ### Balance Adjustments:

++Revision #2 of Large Lasers & PPCs

++Revision #1 of Pulse weapon Heat requirements.

  +All Lostek weapons to be added to all shops with high rarity

   +All Head shot chances reduced against all targets.
 This will lower the possibility of getting random head shots from any weapons fire Unless the enemy is on higher elevation than you.
 If there is an elevation imbalance the mech with the higher ground gets a bonus to head shot percentages. (*Pending Implementation*)
   (--I want to look into lowering the chance of head shots from the side as well.
 I feel like if you want to shoot somebody in the head you should have to do it from head on. )